imranhasan22/handbook_imran/android.md

 XML used in android development primarily for defining the user interface (UI) layouts and resource files.

 `xmlns`(XML Namespace) is a mechanism in XML to avoid element name conflicts by qualifying names that may have the same name but different meanings or contexts.
+# Android
+## ADB vs AVD
+__AVD(Android Virtual Device)__ refers to the emulator that allows you to simulate an Android device `on your computer`.
+It helps you test and run Android apps in a virtual environment `without` needing `a physical device`.

+__ADB()__ is a command-line tool that allows developers to communicate with an Android device (`physical` or virtual) for debugging and performing various system-level tasks.

 # Index
 - Layout